 When someone pays $2K to be part of a group with other people making a similar commitment, it raises the accountability bar for everyone.
 Free doesn’t provide much accountability to take action and get results.
 No one needs a result when they aren’t invested.
 If people aren’t getting results but there was no significant risk to them anyway, people are frequently okay with that.
 They just move on to something else that’s also free.
 In the long run though, this approach is limiting.
 It can feel pretty circular after a while.

 It would be wonderful if people would routinely make powerful progress just the same when they pay nothing, but that usually isn’t the case.
 We frequently need some risk to drive us.
 We’ll often do more to avoid losing than we will to accomplish something risk-free.

 When you invest financially, you feel that pressure to act.
-You sense the risk of loss if you don’t do your part.
+You sense the risk if you don’t do your part.
 And that works well for a lot of people, including me.
 It gets us taking action and testing ideas, and from that we eventually get some meaningful results.

 I’ve invested a lot to make Conscious Growth Club a reality.
 It was a risk to attempt to create such a group.
 It required a lot of nurturing, careful decision-making, and co-creative solutions.
 It hasn’t been an easy project, and I never expected it to be.
 I feel very good about what we’ve built thus far and how it will continue to evolve.

 People don’t have to pay for transformation, so if anyone prefers to remain in the free space, that’s totally fine.

 If you think of CGC as a song that plays out over the course of a year, the rhythm of it is easier to understand.

 On any given day, you might check on the latest activity in the forums and see what your friends are up to.
 And you could do a course lesson or two if you feel like it.